sevidmusic/Roady/README.md

 7. [Start A Development Server On localhost On Port 8080](#start-a-development-server-on-localhost-on-port-8080)
 8. [View The New HelloWorld App Running On `http://localhost:8080` In A Web Browser](#view-the-new-helloworld-app-running-on-httplocalhost8080-in-a-web-browser)

-The following Hello World guide demonstrates one possible implementation of a HelloWorld App.
-The Hello World guide will also demonstrate the use of dsh, Components, Apps, and App Packages.

 # Single App Website Guide

 [Back to top](#darling-data-management-system) | [Single App Website Demo](#single-app-website-demo)

+The following guide demonstrates one possible implementation of an entire website using a single App.
+This guide will also demonstrate the use of dsh, Components, Apps, and App Packages.

 1. [Preface](#preface)
 2. [Create A New App Package](#create-a-new-app-package)